barn2plugins/easy-post-types-fields/readme.txt

 == Changelog ==

-= 1.1.5 =
+= 1.1.6 =
- * Fix: Fatal error when activating the plugin
+ * Fix: Custom field's value can not be deleted

 See changelog.txt for more details.